prefix-dev/pixi/docs/reference/cli.md

 - `--platform <PLATFORM> (-p)`: The platform for which the dependencies should be updated.
 - `--dry-run (-n)`: Only show the changes that would be made, without actually updating the lock file or environment.
 - `--no-install`: Don't install the (solve) environment needed for solving pypi-dependencies.
+- `--json`: Output the changes in json format.

 ```shell
 pixi update numpy